 It is the velocity at which the cutter is fed, that is, advanced against the work piece.
-It is expressed in units of distance per time for milling (typically in a millimeters per minute); with considerations of how many teeth (or flutes) the cutter has then determining what that means for each tooth.
+It is expressed in units of distance per time for milling (typically in millimeters; with considerations of how many teeth (or flutes) the cutter has then determining what that means for each tooth.